Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Kaluza-Klein reduction and Emergence of momentum gauge fields

-with the dilaton field $\phi$ and the gauge one-form $A_\mu,$ and where the capitalized indices $IJ$ range from $0$ to $d.$ Note that this definition is inverse to the usual one in coordinate space -- in momentum space it is the r\^{o}les of the metric and its inverse are generally interchanged (see \eg \cite{Wagner:2021luc}).
+with $g_{ij}=(g^{ij})^{-1}.$ Note that this definition is inverse to the usual one in coordinate space -- in momentum space the r\^{o}les of the metric and its inverse are generally interchanged (see \eg \cite{Wagner:2021luc}).

-In the relativistic setting, the kinetic term has to be a function of the geodesic distance from the origin in momentum space while the potential depends on distances in position space, say from the origin.
-We further assume the particle not to be able to move in the additional dimension.
+To obtain the dynamics of a non-relativistic particle moving on this background, we proceed along the lines of the preceding section.
+However, we have to add the assumption that the particle at hand cannot propagate into the additional, $d$th dimension.
 Thus, the resulting Hamiltonian has to be evaluated at vanishing $P_d.$ As a result, it has to be of the form

-where $K$ denotes the kinetic term and $V$ the potential.
-Furthermore, $H\neq H(P_d),$ implies that the constant $X^5$ can be interpreted as a charge parameter.
+where $V$ denotes the potential as above.
+Furthermore, $H\neq H(P_d),$ implies by Noether's theorem that the constant $X^d$ can be interpreted as a charge parameter.
+As a matter of fact, this is the exact analogue of the coordinate-space Kaluza-Klein theories as a part of which the independence of the metric of the $d$th coordinate leads to the interpretation of $P_d$ as electric charge.

 Plugging in the metric \eqref{FullMet}, the geodesic distance from the origin in position space becomes